Aidyn Chronicles: The First Mage: Plot

 Aidyn Chronicles: The First Mage follows a young squire named Alaron who, while searching for a missing farmer named Kendall, encounters a strange spirit and is poisoned by Goblins.
 He awakes from a terrifying vision of monsters to find himself inside the hut of Oriana, a healer, who tells Alaron that the poison is beyond the powers of normal medicine to cure.
 Upon returning to Castle Gwernia, the king, Phelan, instructs him to ask the Mirari people of Erromon to help heal his poison.
-Upon reaching Erromon, the Mirari King, Txomin, explains that they've been under attack from goblins and seeks Alaron's aid, promising to direct him to a naming wizard named Cradawgh.
+Upon reaching Erromon, the Mirari King, Txomin, explains that they have been under attack from goblins and seeks Alaron's aid, promising to direct him to a naming wizard named Cradawgh.

 Alaron clears the goblins off the mountains, however when he returns to Erromon he discovers that Txomin lied, and does not know the whereabouts of Cradawgh, telling Alaron instead to travel to Talewok, and see the sorceress, Ardra.
 Before leaving, Alaron converses with the Mirari queen Yeraza, who gives him the Stormbreaker, a blessed tree branch able to calm any storm.

 At the Wizard School, the doorman asks everyone's True Name, but Alaron cannot answer.
 Ardra the sorceress begins the healing spell, which brings on another vision.
 This one includes a feeble, old man in a rocking chair.
 Ardra explains that the healing spell failed because Alaron is a Wildling – he has no True Name.
 Without a True Name, his spirit is not bound to his body, and Alaron is incomplete.
 Ardra tells him to travel to Port Saiid and take a boat to Cradawgh's Island.